HoyLab-Rowan/RUQT/README.md

 # RUQT

-***This branch of RUQT is intended to be an NEGF calculator for pyRUQT.
-It is not the same as the standalone main branch***
+***This branch of RUQT is an NEGF calculator for pyRUQT.
+It is not inputs/datafiles created for/by the standalone main branch***

 ***Rowan University Quantum Transport (RUQT)*** with ***JunctionMod*** included!